NamesMT/hono-adapter-aws-lambda/README.md

 **hono-adapter-aws-lambda** is a fork of [hono](https://hono.dev/)'s `aws-lambda` adapter, experimenting and adding some extra features

-## Features & Roadmap
+## Features, Changes & Roadmap
+- [x] Codebase is refactored quite a bit.
-- [x] add router support for trigger events.
+- [x] Add routing support for trigger events.
   - > I.e, support for S3, SQS, etc. triggers, which would also support a simpler cross-function call interface.
-  - ~~Support is added with a few notices~~
-    - ~~Must use `getTriggerPath()` when defining a trigger route~~
-    - ~~Must use `fixTriggerRoute()` to support basePath / grouping~~
-  - A refactor of the trigger routing support have been released, it now supports multiple routes on the same eventSource, uses a factory pattern, and decoupled the trigger context (middlewares, env bindings) from our main Hono app, see [#10](https://github.com/NamesMT/hono-adapter-aws-lambda/issues/10) for more information.
+  - Multiple routes on the same eventSource support.
+  - Uses a factory pattern, the internal trigger context (middlewares, env bindings) is decoupled from the main Hono app.
+  - See [#10](https://github.com/NamesMT/hono-adapter-aws-lambda/issues/10) for more information.
+- [x] Support returning a Lambda response result directly, useful for returning the response of another invoked function.

 ## Usage
 ### Install package: